agathis-project/salix-arctica/README.md

 - SYSBOOT signals are latched on rising edge of PWRONRSTn signal:
   1. uC disable all drivers connected to SYSBOOT signals for the period these lines are driven by uC:
-     - assert SENn *HIGH* while using ADDR bus to address the branches using such drivers (see Agathis Trunk Standard for more details).
+     - assert SENn _high_ while using ADDR bus to address the branches using such drivers (see Agathis Trunk Standard for more details).

-  2. uC drives the appropriate SYSBOOT configuration before asserting PWRONRSTn from *LOW* to *HIGH* and tri-states the SYSBOOT lines after.
+  2. uC drives the appropriate SYSBOOT configuration before asserting PWRONRSTn from _low_ to *high* and tri-states the SYSBOOT lines after.

-  3. uC enables the drivers on branches by asserting SENn *LOW* while the respective branches are scanned with the ADDR bus.
+  3. uC enables the drivers on branches by asserting SENn _low_ while the respective branches are scanned with the ADDR bus.

 **SYSBOOT signals configuration:**